trinsic-id/v2-sdk/docs/walkthroughs/vaccination.md

 A credential is a JSON document that has been cryptographically signed; this signature enables verifiers to trust that the data comes a trusted source, and has not been tampered with.

-To issue a vaccine certificate, we'll use the template we created in the last step.
+To issue a vaccine certificate, we'll use the credential template we created in the last step.

 === "Trinsic CLI"